Sufism: Growth of influence

 A Mughal miniature dated from the early 1620s depicting the Mughal emperor Jahangir (d.
 1627) preferring an audience with Sufi saint to his contemporaries, the Ottoman sultan and the king of England, James I (d.
 1625); the picture is inscribed in Persian: "Though outwardly shahs stand before him, he fixes his gazes on dervishes."

-Historically, Sufism became "an incredibly important part of Islam" and "one of the most widespread and omnipresent aspects of Muslim life" in Islamic civilization from the early medieval period onwards, when it began to permeate nearly all major aspects of Sunni Islamic life in regions stretching from India and Iraq to the Balkans and Senegal.
+Historically, Sufism became "an incredibly important part of Islam" and "one of the most widespread and omnipresent aspects of Muslim life" in Islamic civilisation from the early mediaeval period onwards, when it began to permeate nearly all major aspects of Sunni Islamic life in regions stretching from India and Iraq to the Balkans and Senegal.

-The rise of Islamic civilization coincides strongly with the spread of Sufi philosophy in Islam.
+The rise of Islamic civilisation coincides strongly with the spread of Sufi philosophy in Islam.
 The spread of Sufism has been considered a definitive factor in the spread of Islam, and in the creation of integrally Islamic cultures, especially in Africa and Asia.
 The Senussi tribes of Libya and the Sudan are one of the strongest adherents of Sufism.
 Sufi poets and philosophers such as Khoja Akhmet Yassawi, Rumi, and Attar of Nishapur (c.
 1145 – c.
 1221) greatly enhanced the spread of Islamic culture in Anatolia, Central Asia, and South Asia.
 Sufism also played a role in creating and propagating the culture of the Ottoman world, and in resisting European imperialism in North Africa and South Asia.

 Blagaj Tekke, built c.
 1520 next to the Buna wellspring cavern beneath a high vertical karstic cliff, in Blagaj, Mostar, Bosnia.
 The natural and architectural ensemble, proposed for UNESCO inscription, forms a spatially and topographically self-contained ensemble, and is a National Monument of Bosnia.

-Between the 13th and 16th centuries, Sufism produced a flourishing intellectual culture throughout the Islamic world, a "Renaissance" whose physical artifacts survive.
+Between the 13th and 16th centuries, Sufism produced a flourishing intellectual culture throughout the Islamic world, a "Renaissance" whose physical artefacts survive.
 In many places a person or group would endow a waqf to maintain a lodge (known variously as a zawiya, khanqah, or tekke) to provide a gathering place for Sufi adepts, as well as lodging for itinerant seekers of knowledge.
 The same system of endowments could also pay for a complex of buildings, such as that surrounding the Süleymaniye Mosque in Istanbul, including a lodge for Sufi seekers, a hospice with kitchens where these seekers could serve the poor and/or complete a period of initiation, a library, and other structures.
-No important domain in the civilization of Islam remained unaffected by Sufism in this period.
+No important domain in the civilisation of Islam remained unaffected by Sufism in this period.

 Modern era

 Opposition to Sufi teachers and orders from more literalist and legalist strains of Islam existed in various forms throughout Islamic history.
-It took on a particularly violent form in the 18th century with the emergence of the Wahhabi movement.
+It took on a particularly violent form in the 18th century with the creation of the Wahhabi movement.